 Management and Employees are responsible to safeguard all Company's Assets entrusted to them.

 Management and Employees shall only use the Company's assets in relation with their job and responsibilities.

 The Company reserves the rights to monitor and enforce necessary measures on all assets used by Management and Employees to protect Company from the risk of misuse and loss including but not restricted for investigation purposes if there is any indication of violation.

 C. Personal Investment

-- Personal investment decisions should be geared towards long-term investments and based solely on publicly available information.
+- Personal investment decisions should be geared towards and based solely on publicly available information.